 In addition to understanding what financing options exist to help customers pay for a solar installation (as discussed in the previous article in this series), it is important to understand how these options compare side by side.
-In this article, we walk you through some important considerations to bear in mind when evaluating the various financing options and how they compare.
+In this article, we walk you through some important considerations to bear in mind when evaluating the various financing options.

 The chart in Figure 1 below may be a helpful reference when evaluating which financing method best fits the situation and priorities of a prospective solar customer.
 The considerations illustrated in the chart are discussed in greater detail below.